A manifestation of order and beauty in nature is called symmetry.

 The main advantage of LQCD computations is that their uncertainties can be systematically reduced, although they are time-consuming and resource-intensive.

-The evaluation of QCD sum rules requires knowledge of non-perturbative inputs, such as the quark condensates or the hadron distribution amplitudes, which are difficult to determine with high precision.
+The evaluation of QCD sum rules requires knowledge of non-perturbative inputs, such as quark condensates or hadron distribution amplitudes, which are difficult to determine with high precision.

-Nevertheless, QCD sum rules are extremely useful as they can currently shed light on matrix elements for which no or only limited LQCD results are available.
+Nevertheless, QCD sum rules are extremely useful as they can currently provide insight into matrix elements where LQCD results are unavailable or limited.

 \(B \to \pi\),